Sanitary Sewers

 Sanitary sewers are operated separately and independently of storm sewers, which carry the runoff of rain and other water which wash into city streets.

-A sewer main is a utility pipe that carries wastewater from the connected laterals to the wastewater treatment plant (via sewer force or gravity main).
-In the City of Racine, smaller diameter pipes are owned, operated, and maintained by the City of Racine.
-Larger diameter pipes called interceptors are owned, operated and maintained by the Racine Wastewater Utility.
-Of the sanitary sewers in the City of Racine, 79% are owned and maintained by the City of Racine Department of Public Works, with the remaining 21%...
+A sewer main is a utility pipeline that transports wastewater from connected lateralOf, at, toward, or from the side or sides. lines to the wastewater treatment plant, either through a gravity system or a pressurized sewer force main.
+In the City of Racine, smaller diameter sewer pipes are owned, operated, and maintained by the City itself.
+The larger pipes, known as interceptors, are owned, operated, and maintained by the Racine Wastewater Utility.

 A force main is a pressurized main pipe which can carry sewage counter gravitationally (from lower to higher elevations).
 A force main pipeline carries wastewater from a sewage lift station to other pipes further along in the system.
 The word “force” refers to the fact that the pipeline is under pressure, rather than relying on gravity to move wastewater.